 Codes for dormant and non-trading companies

-As stated above, dormant and non-trading companies still have to provide the appropriate code.
-A dormant company should select SIC code 99999; Non-trading companies should select SIC code 74990.
+As stated above, dormant and non-trading companies must still provide the appropriate code.
+A dormant company should select SIC code 99999, and non-trading companies should select SIC code 74990.